wmacmillan/modern-data-product-co/pages/README.md

 : all data is content and all content is data.

 Data set status
 : the current useability and availability of a given data set, according to a trinary logic of medal status.

-Thus:
+Bronze
-  - Bronze: Data is available, but experimental, exploratory, and unverified and undocumented.
+: Data is available, but experimental, exploratory, and unverified and undocumented.

+Silver
-  - Silver: Data is available, documentation is somewhat available, and the process of preparing it for final storage in a production-worthy context has begun.
+ : Data is available, documentation is somewhat available, and the process of preparing it for final storage in a production-worthy context has begun.

+Gold
-  - Gold: Data is available, fully documented, and available for production use.
+: Data is available, fully documented, and available for production use.

 Publication
 : when a dataset is available for query by a production system.